Parthenon and Acropolis viewed from the Athens hills showing the difference between the two structures

 Best Viewpoints to See Both Together

-Here's what most visitors don't realise: some of the most spectacular views of the Acropolis are from outside the archaeological site, and they're completely free.
+Here's what most visitors don't realise: some of the most spectacular views of the Acropolis are from outside the archaeological site, completely free, and best discovered on Athens walking tours.

 1